-Why is organic food ordered for Independent Place Nursery?
+Why is some organic food ordered for Independent Place Nursery?

-Wherever possible organic food for snacks and meals is chosen at Independent Place on our online supermarket order.
+Wherever possible organic food for snacks and meals are chosen at Independent Place on our online supermarket order.
 Variations from organic items ordered may be due to stock, season or lack of choice for the Nursery Chef when placing the order.
-These changes were as a result of parent wishes and consultation and are factored into Nursery fees.
+These changes were as a result of parent wishes and consultation and are factored into Nursery fees for children who are not in receipt of the Government 15 or 30 hours grant.
+Meals and food are charged as consumables for all children in receipt of the Government Grant at both Nurseries.